B-

 What Factors can Influence the Cost of Living in Sugar Hill?

-Healthcare: Healthcare costs and insurance premiums can fluctuate greatly based on the city or state.
-Access to healthcare facilities, out-of-pocket expenses for doctor\’s visits, dentist costs, medication costs and specialized care costs can all impact the cost of living.
-In Sugar Hill, the healthcare costs are 1.9% lower than the national average.
+Healthcare: Healthcare costs and insurance premiums can undergo substantial fluctuations based on the city or state of residence.
+Elements such as the availability of healthcare facilities, out-of-pocket costs for medical consultations, dental expenses, prescription medication charges and specialized medical care fees all contribute to variations in the cost of living.
+In Sugar Hill, healthcare costs are 1.8% lower than the national average.

 Where is the Data From?